hgmnz/flyinghopmachine/source/_posts/2015-08-09-brew-day-funk-you-blonde-ale.markdown

 I've been doing a lot of research as I enter the world of wild and mixed fermentations.
 I decided it's time to dive right in with what I hope is a nicely soured and funky character beer.
-This is an investment in time, and I plan on adding fruit down the road; potentially some raspberries to give this otherwise blonde brew a nice pink color.
+This is an investment in time, and I plan on adding fruit down the road; potentially some raspberries or plums to give this otherwise blonde brew a nice pink color.

-I based this recipe largely on my recent [Blonde Ale](blog/2015/06/21/brew-day-daddys-belgian-blonde-ale/) beer, which turned out fantastic, with enough of a malt and grainy aroma and body that I think will work great with some Brett.
+I based this recipe largely on my recent [Blonde Ale](blog/2015/06/21/brew-day-daddys-belgian-blonde-ale/) beer, which turned out fantastic, with enough of a malt and grainy aroma and body that I think will work great with some funky brett characters.
 I did make some changes to the base beer based on my research, however.

 I aim to embrace the funk on this one.
-Based on my research that means doing a primary fermentation with saccharomyces, followed by inoculation with other yeasts and bacteria to eat up both what saccharomyces couldn't consume, but also what it produced.
+That means doing a primary fermentation with saccharomyces, followed by inoculation with other yeasts and bacteria to eat up both what saccharomyces couldn't consume, but also what it produced.
 Brettanomyces feats on long-chain starches as well as phenols produced by saccharomyces, so I chose a brewer's yeast strain that wasn't very neutral.
-Quite the opposite, I reached for my go-to belgian yeast
-strain: WLP510 - Bastogne Belgian Ale, which has worked great for me on many brews past, and is a high producer of complext esters and subdued phenols.
+Quite the opposite, I reached for my go-to belgian yeast strain: WLP510 - Bastogne Belgian Ale, which has worked great for me on many brews past, and is a high producer of complext esters and subdued phenols.

-When fermenting with saccharomyces followed by brettanomyces and other lactic acid bacteria (lactobacillus and pediococcus), I'm looking for long chains to be available after primary.
-I change the recipe in two ways to accomplish this.
+When fermenting with saccharomyces followed by brettanomyces and other lactic acid bacteria (lactobacillus and pediococcus), I'm looking for long chain complex carbohydrates to be available after primary fermentation completes.
+I changed the recipe in two ways to encourage this.
 First, I targetted alpha-amylase enzymes in the mash by mashing at 155F.
 This will produce less fermentable wort for the saccharomyces strain, leaving behind those long chain starches for brettanomyces to chew on.
-Further, I steeped some flaked wheat in the boil to also provide some long-chain carbohydrates to be consumed by the brettanomyces and pediococcus bacteria when pitched in secondary.
+Further, I steeped some flaked wheat in the boil to also impart starches to be consumed by pediococcus when pitched in secondary.

 The other consideration when brewing a sour beer is the fact that lactobacillus is inhibited by hops.
 It seems to be preferable to keep IBU contributions to